fufuok/utils/xsync/DOC.md

 func (c *Counter) Value() int64
 ```

-Value returns the current counter value\.
-The returned value may not include all of the latest operations in presence of concurrent modifications of the counter\.
+Value returns the current counter value.
+The returned value may not include all of the latest operations in presence of concurrent modifications of the counter.

 ## type MPMCQueue

-A MPMCQueue is a bounded multi\-producer multi\-consumer concurrent queue\.
+A MPMCQueue is a bounded multi\-producer multi\-consumer concurrent queue.

-MPMCQueue instances must be created with NewMPMCQueue function\.
-A MPMCQueue must not be copied after first use\.
+MPMCQueue instances must be created with NewMPMCQueue function.
+A MPMCQueue must not be copied after first use.

 Based on the data structure from the following C\+\+ library: https://github.com/rigtorp/MPMCQueue